iratefun/developer_infobase/philosophy/axioms.md

 38. Libraries should be loaded by importing an async function symbol named load().
 39. Avoid opaque definitions.
 Define in rigid, quasi mathematical terms.
 40. Definitions should seek to be natural.
 41. process.irf_core contains shared process resources.
-The name was chosen arbitrarily to be distinct.
+All processes, workers, and threads have their own irf_core.
 42. process.irf_core.deps contains loaded dependencies (such as those loaded via require/import).
 43. Dependencies should propagate through library loads.
 44. Seek to make the developers life more streamlined; their role is sarcosanct to any success.